 Many different factors contribute to the more than two million crashes that occur each year on America’s roads and highways.
 According to the National Highway Traffic Safety Administration (NHTSA), these crashes involved around four million cars and drivers and nearly two million passengers.
-While causation data is not collected and analyzed for each crash that occurs, NHTSA conducted a causation study over a two-year period and the information they gathered had been invaluable in understanding why crashes occur and what can be done to prevent them.
+While causation data is not collected and analyzed for each crash that occurs, our Indianapolis car accident lawyer adds, that NHTSA conducted a causation study over a two-year period and the information they gathered had been invaluable in understanding why crashes occur and what can be done to prevent them.

 Results of the Causation Study